antimof/UxPlay/README.md

 getting Avahi running on a FreeBSD system is to edit ```/usr/local/etc/avahi/avahi-daemon.conf```  to uncomment a line for airplay support._)

-Use the utility ```avahi-browse -a -t``` on the server to verify that the UxPlay AirTunes and AirPlay services are corrctly registered (only the AirTunes service is  used in the "Legacy" AirPlay Mirror mode  used by UxPlay).
+Use the utility ```avahi-browse -a -t``` on the server to verify that the UxPlay AirTunes and AirPlay services are correctly registered (only the AirTunes service is  used in the "Legacy" AirPlay Mirror mode  used by UxPlay).

 ### 2. uxplay starts, but stalls after "Initialized server socket(s)" appears, *with the server name showing on the client* (but the client fails to connect when the UxPlay server is selected).